 Rolling shutter is much better in 1080p resolution.
 Skewing and distortion are far less noticeable than in 4k.

 This camera has two SD card slots, which is great for those who want a running backup or for video shooters recording large video files.
-The first slot also takes CFexpress Type A cards if you want to take advantage of faster read and write speeds, though you can only have one type of card in that slot at a time, whether it's SD or CFexpress Type A.
+The first slot also takes CFexpress Type A cards if you want to take advantage of faster read and write speeds, though you can only have one type of card in that slot at a time, whether it's SD or CFexpress Type A. They're also conveniently located on the side of the body, allowing you to switch out cards when the camera's mounted on a tripod.

 The Sony a7 IV has a full set of inputs and outputs, including a full-sized HDMI port, which video shooters will be happy with.
 There's also a headphone jack and microphone input.